MicrosoftDocs/learn/learn-pr/azure/publish-static-web-app-and-api/includes/6-exercise-func-app.md

 ## Run the web app

 Your API is running.
 Now you need to configure your front-end app to make its HTTP request to your API.
 The front-end app runs on one port and the API runs on a different port (7071).
-Each front-end framework can be configured to proxy HTTP requests to another port safely.
+Each front-end framework can be configured to proxy HTTP requests to a port safely.

 ### Configure your proxy port